Frequently Asked Questions

 What's the difference between an exchange program through the Alberta School of Business and the UofA Go Abroad Office?

 The School of Business is one of a few faculties at the UofA that has its own international partners and runs its own exchange programs.
 UofA Business students have the option of applying for an exchange through the Alberta School of Business or through central Go Abroad, which is university-wide and covers international programs for all faculties at the UofA.
 There are some minor differences between the two, including deadlines, application procedures, etc, but from the student perspective, it is mostly a matter of where you want to go.
 The Alberta School of Business has direct partnerships with institutions in different places than the Go Abroad Office does.
 Obviously, the School of Business is focused on business exchanges for business students and therefore all the partners/destinations through the School of Business are either strictly business & management institutions (such as the WHU - Otto Beisheim School of Management) or larger universities with strong business faculties (such as the University of Edinburgh Business School).
-We have approximately 40 destinations around the globe available for BCom and/or MBA students.
-The Go Abroad university-wide office has far more destinations available and they may have programs that offer strong business programs as well, but that is likely not the primary reason the partnerships are formed on the university level.
+We have approximately 40-some destinations around the globe available for BCom and/or MBA students.
+The Go Abroad university-wide office has far more destinations available and they may have programs that offer strong business programs as well.
+Partnership programs at Go Abroad are formed on the university level and are (usually) open to all faculties.
 Which office you apply through will depend largely on which destination you decide is best for you.

 How do I choose a destination?